supermarsx/ghost-portal-css-injector/README.md

 - `package` — creates an `npm pack` artifact
 - `release` — creates an automatic GitHub release whenever a commit is pushed to `main`.

-The release job tags the current commit with the short SHA tag format `v<short_sha>` (example: `v1a2b3c`) and creates a GitHub release with the packaged artifact attached.
+The release job tags the current commit with a tag matching the `version` from `package.json` (or a short SHA fallback) and creates a GitHub release; tag names no longer include a leading `v`.
+The workflow also sets/updates a `latest` tag that points to the most recent release.

 Automatic release behavior